landoskape/dominoes/README.md

 league = lm.leagueManager(highestDominoe, numPlayers, shuffleAgents=True, replace=False)
 ```

-Add agents by class type (this is not the only way, see leagueManager for an
+Add agents by class type (see leagueManager documentation for a full
-explanation of how to add agents to a league).:
+explanation of how to add agents to a league):
 ```
 league.addAgentType(da.bestLineAgent)
 league.addAgentType(da.doubleAgent)